 The tls statement is used to configure a TLS connection; this configuration can then be referenced by a listen-on or listen-on-v6 statement to cause named to listen for incoming requests via TLS, or in the primaries statement for a zone of type secondary to cause zone transfer requests to be sent via TLS.

 tls can only be set at the top level of named.conf.

 The following options can be specified in a tls statement:

 key-file

 '''

 Grammar: key-file <quoted_string>;

-Blocks: tls

-Tags: security, server

 '''